DoorDashAcademy-CSE481D-WI23/DoorDashAcademy-CSE481D-WI23.github.io/index.md

 Deliver food to customers as quickly as possible while dodging obstacles, breaking traffic laws, and causing chaos.

-Our living design document can be found [here](https://docs.google.com/document/d/1w_6o9TLWrfCNzRPtxnm4JKmMGrYXpXqhbgruODkqGtI/edit)
+Our design document can be found [here](https://docs.google.com/document/d/1w_6o9TLWrfCNzRPtxnm4JKmMGrYXpXqhbgruODkqGtI/edit).